Colin-Fredericks/hx-js/README.md

 <a href="#video1" class="hx-vidtime" data-time="0:34">Go to 34 seconds</a>
 ```

 The pound sign at the beginning of the href is a pound sign.
-The *number* at the end of the href tells us which video you want on the page (the top one is #1).
-The time is given in hh:mm:ss format, or mm:ss, or just in seconds.
-(Any of those will work.)
+The *number* at the *end* of the href tells us which video you want on the page (the top one is #1).
+The time can be given in hh:mm:ss format, or mm:ss, or just in seconds.

 The link will jump you to the appropriate video, cue it up to the right time, and start it playing.

+This will even work with `/jump_to_id/` links!
+Just add the `#video1` or `#video2` or whatever at the end of URL.

 ### Pop-up Assessments